-On September 23, 2014 the US Food and Drug Administration (FDA) approved apremilast for treatment of patients with moderate-to-severe plaque psoriasis mostly on the basis of results from 2 multicentre clinical trials — ESTEEM 1 and ESTEEM 2.
+On September 23, 2014, the US Food and Drug Administration (FDA) approved apremilast for the treatment of patients with moderate-to-severe plaque psoriasis mostly on the basis of results from 2 multicentre clinical trials — ESTEEM 1 and ESTEEM 2.

 - FDA approval for moderate-to-severe plaque psoriasis was based on results from the ESTEEM trials.